suculent/thinx-device-api/README.md

 ### Overall

-Platform libraries are now stabilised on the basic level, approaching first release version 1.0.
+Platform libraries are now stabilised on the basic level, approaching first release version 1.0 with default HTTPS with optional fallback to HTTP for development.

 ### PlatformIO